 Bipartisan Program for Newly Elected Members of Congress

 The Bipartisan Program for Newly Elected Members of Congress is nationally recognized as the preeminent educational and preparatory program for newly elected Republican and Democratic Members of the House of Representatives.
 More than 700 current and former representatives from both parties have attended the program since its inception in 1972.

-The biennial program will be held December 4-6, 2018 in collaboration with the American Enterprise Institute (AEI), the Center for Strategic and International Studies (CSIS) and Congressional Institute.
+The 2018 program was held on December 4-6, 2018 in collaboration with the American Enterprise Institute (AEI), the Center for Strategic and International Studies (CSIS) and Congressional Institute.

 For more information about the Program for Newly-Elected Members of Congress or the Institute of Politics, please contact Christian Flynn.